Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 > :angry:: You said I wouldn't need any prerequisite knowledge to understand this.
 I don't understand these keywords.
 What is this weird `void` thing?
 >
-> If you haven't seen this before, I think you can ignore it for now.
-It just means that the function has no input.
+> If you haven't seen this before, you can ignore it for now.
+It means that the function has no input.

 > :confounded:: What is that `\n` after hello world?
 >